sudu87/Microbial-ecology-of-the-transplanted-human-lung/Das_et_al_2020_analysis_pipeline_2.md

 ```
 **Results**

 Here we used mtry= 5 and varied the ntree= 500 to 5000 and saw little difference in Accuracy or sensivitiy (Kappa) amongst all.
-Hence, we decided to keep the miniumum number of trees i.e 500, which is also the default in the "randomForest" function.
+Hence, we decided to keep the minimum number of trees i.e 500, which is also the default in the "randomForest" function.

 ### 58. Prediction of bacterial and viral numbers by host gene expression by using regression model.